 Tushar is Head of Operations at Spatial-Ecology.
-He has an environmental engineering and management background, and is responsible for the company’s strategic agenda, communications and business development.
+He has an environmental engineering and management background, and is responsible for the company’s strategic agenda, communications and development.

 Tushar has extensive experience in strategy consultancy and the techno-economic analysis of infrastructure projects.
 His wide-ranging coverage of environmental infrastructure includes water management, waste treatment and materials recovery, and energy from waste and other renewable sources.

 Prior to joining Spatial-Ecology, Tushar founded Margosa Environmental Solutions Ltd, a cleantech strategy consultancy based in London.
 He has provided expert insight into the environmental technology and alternative energy industry to a variety of clients, including investment managers, and government and private sector institutions in Asia, Europe and the US.

-Before his career in environmental services, Tushar worked for several years in the financial services industry in liability risk management at Merrill Lynch and Debt Origination at Daiwa Capital Markets.
-He originated structured and plain vanilla debt for energy and infrastructure companies, government agencies and financial institutions in Europe.
+Before his career in environmental services, Tushar worked for several years in the financial services industry in liability risk management and capital markets.
+His client portfolio included energy and infrastructure companies, government agencies and financial institutions in Europe.